 Other Random Areas of Interest: Oftentimes my research meanders into unforeseen directions.
 In the past I have worked on Pennsylvanian brachiopods from near my home in Illinois, the anatomy and systematics of Pennsylvanian chondrichthyans from Illinois, and large taxonomic and phylogenetic databases.
 I can only imagine what random areas of the research morphospace I may wander into in the future...

-For more general information on my research, check out these two informal interviews that were conducted by Andrea Cau and Francisco Gasco and posted on their blogs.
+For more general information on my research, check out this interview I did for the excellent Palaeocast website, and these two informal interviews that were conducted by Andrea Cau and Francisco Gasco and posted on their blogs.